rapka/polemics-md/content/essays/nina-arweave.md

 Solana is the primary blockchain that keeps track of Solana releases.
 It's like Bitcoin, except the network allows users to store other currencies and NFTs alongside their Solana balance.

-Accessing and using a crypto wallet requires access to its unique password (or "key"), which is not kept by anyone besides the owner.
+Using a crypto wallet requires access to its unique password (or "key"), which is not kept by anyone besides the owner.
 This has led to situations like a [hard drive worth $70 million being accidentally thrown in the trash](https://www.cnn.com/2021/01/15/uk/bitcoin-trash-landfill-gbr-scli-intl/index.html) with no insurance or recourse for the owner.
 Nina's [Terms of Service](https://nina-protocol.notion.site/Nina-Protocol-Terms-of-Service-45db765d2ccf4000946af0af2ee491b9) make it clear that their blockchain-based system comes with similar risks to users:
 >You agree that you understand the inherent risks associated with cryptographic systems, including hacking risks and future technological development.
 >
 >You agree that you have an understanding of the usage and intricacies of native cryptographic tokens.
 You acknowledge and understand that you alone are responsible for securing your private key(s).
 We do not have access to your private key(s).
 Losing control of your private key(s) will permanently and irreversibly deny you access to blockchain resources and your blockchain wallet.